Safe Steps (Southend-on-Sea)

 We provide advocacy and support to survivors of domestic abuse.
 We work to empower survivors to find their pathway to a life without fear and abuse.

-Working across the areas of Basildon, Castle Point, Rochford and Thurrock, we provide a range of accessible services, helping those affected by domestic abuse and stalking to be safer:
+Working across the areas of Basildon, Brentwood, Castle Point, Epping, Harlow, Rochford and Thurrock, we provide a range of accessible services, helping those affected by domestic abuse and stalking to be safer:

 - Safe, temporary refuge accommodation for women and their children.

 - Outreach support for individuals experiencing domestic abuse living in the local community.